italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The `revocation_requests` MUST be set with an array of strings, where each string within the array represents a Credential Revocation Request object, enabling the Wallet Instance to request multiple Credential Revocation Requests to a single Credential Issuer.

-It MUST be signed with the private key related to the public key contained within the Credential (such as the Credential Issuer Signed JWT in the case of SD-JWT, or the MSO in the case of Mdoc CBOR).
+The request MUST be signed with the private key related to the public key contained within the Credential (such as the Credential Issuer Signed JWT in the case of SD-JWT, or the MSO in the case of Mdoc CBOR).
 Then, the Wallet Instance sends the request to the Credential Issuer as in the following non-normative example representing a Revocation Assertion Request array.

 .. _credential_revocation_request_ex:
 .. code-block::